 rem for output, assuming a 16px root size (the default in graphical browsers).
 Because we use

 rem for font sizing all of our declared sizes are really just suggestions and the end user can resize as they see fit.
-Text sizes are flexible so design accordingly.
+Text sizes are always variable so design accordingly.